 The market prices for securities of biotechnology and pharmaceutical companies historically have been highly volatile, and the market for these securities has from time to time experienced significant price and volume fluctuations that are unrelated to the operating performance of particular companies.
+The COVID-19 pandemic, for example, has negatively affected the stock market and investor sentiment and has resulted in significant volatility.
 Furthermore, especially as we and our market capitalization have grown, the price of our common stock has been increasingly affected by quarterly and annual comparisons with the valuations and recommendations of the analysts who cover our business.
 If our results do not meet these analysts' forecasts, the expectations of our investors or the financial guidance we provide to investors in any period, which is based on assumptions that may be incorrect or that may change from quarter to quarter, the market price of our common stock could decline.
-Over the course of the last 12 months, the price of our common stock has ranged from approximately \$127.00 per share to approximately \$65.00 per share.
+Over the course of the last twelve months, the price of our common stock has ranged from approximately \$72 per share to approximately \$120 per share.
 The market price of our common stock may fluctuate in response to many factors, including:

-- sales of INGREZZA and ORILISSA; - the status and cost of our post-marketing commitments for INGREZZA; - the results of our clinical trials: - reports of safety issues related to INGREZZA or ORILISSA; - developments concerning new and existing collaboration agreements; - announcements of technological innovations or new therapeutic products by us or others; - general economic and market conditions, including economic and market conditions affecting the biotechnology industry; - · developments in patent or other proprietary rights; - developments related to the FDA; - · future sales of our common stock by us or our stockholders; - comments by securities analysts; - additions or departures of key personnel; - fluctuations in our operating results; - potential litigation matters; - · government regulation; - government and third-party payor coverage and reimbursement; - failure of any of our product candidates, if approved, to achieve commercial success; and - · public concern as to the safety of our drugs.
+- sales of INGREZZA and ORILISSA; - timing of the commercial launch of ONGENTYS; - the status and cost of our post-marketing commitments for INGREZZA and ONGENTYS; - the results of our clinical trials; - reports of safety issues related to INGREZZA, ONGENTYS or ORILISSA; - whether the FDA approves elagolix for the treatment of uterine fibroids, which has a target action date in the second quarter of 2020, or if the FDA fails to meet such targeted action date;

+- developments concerning new and existing collaboration agreements; - announcements of technological innovations or new therapeutic products by us or others; - general economic and market conditions, including economic and market conditions affecting the biotechnology industry; - developments in patent or other proprietary rights; - developments related to the FDA; - future sales of our common stock by us or our stockholders; - comments by securities analysts; - additions or departures of key personnel; - fluctuations in our operating results; - potential litigation matters; - government regulation; - government and third-party payor coverage and reimbursement; - failure of any of our product candidates, if approved, to achieve commercial success; - disruptions caused by man-made or natural disasters or public health pandemics or epidemics or other business interruptions, including, for example, the COVID-19 pandemic; and - public concern as to the safety of our drugs.